malavikast/COEN-241--Winter-2023/HW3/ReadMe.txt

 rtt min/avg/max/mdev = 8.151/20.185/27.693/2.864 ms

 Ans 2a.
-Average time to ping h1 and h2 - 6.963
+Average time to ping h1 and h2 - 6.963 ms
-Average time to ping h1 and h8 - 20.904
+Average time to ping h1 and h8 - 20.904 ms

 Ans 2b.
-Minimum ping between h1 and h2 - 2.961
+Minimum ping between h1 and h2 - 2.961 ms
-Minimum ping between h1 and h8 - 8.267
+Minimum ping between h1 and h8 - 8.267 ms
-Maximum ping between h1 and h2 - 11.968
+Maximum ping between h1 and h2 - 11.968 ms
-Maximum ping between h1 and h8 - 27.856
+Maximum ping between h1 and h8 - 27.856 ms

 Ans 2c.
 The pings are quite faster in Task 2, than in switches.The maximum RTT for h1-h2 is larger as the controller is introducing the rule.
 The change was visible because of the controller as it was able to distinguish the port numbers and build the forwarding rules.